 Some secondary symptoms of advancing MND can include depression, persistent anxiety, and insomnia.

 Symptoms of Advanced Stage MND (End-stage) – As the neurodegenerative effect worsens eventually, the patients are unable to eat, move, or breathe without assistance.
-At this stage, options are minimal, and stem cell therapy is likely not an option once the attacks have researched a phase of increasing body paralysis where patients cannot function without supportive care.
+At this stage, options are minimal, and stem cell therapy is likely not an option once the attacks have progressed to a phase of increasing body paralysis, where patients cannot function without supportive care.
 Respiratory failure is typically the most common complication of MND that leads to patient death.
 In contrast, others become unconscious or fall into a deep sleep from which they can pass peacefully.

 Some causes for environmental/sporadic MND include: